 Overall, the combination of these emission-line ratios and diagnostics indicates highly ionized gas with moderate electron density, providing meaningful constraints on the excitation mechanism and chemical enrichment even in the absence of H$\alpha$ and [N\,\textsc{ii}] coverage.

 The ionized gas kinematics traced by the [O\,\textsc{iii}]5007 transition reveal a tentative rotation pattern, as shown by moment maps in the upper panel in Fig. \ref{fig:moka}.
-To test whether a pure rotating disc is suited to reproduce the observed kinematic features we adopted the \MOKA \ kinematic model \citep{Marconcini23}.
-In particular, we assumed a circular thin disc with inner and outer radius of 0--0.15\arcsec ($\sim$ 0--0.6 kpc) and a disc height comparable with the instrumental PSF (i.e. 0.1\arcsec).
-In doing so, we assumed that the gas kinematics can be described as a purely rotating disc with constant circular velocity, with no radial motions.
-The free parameters of the fit are the inclination, the circular velocity and the disc position angle.
-Our best fit model returns an inclination of 55$^{\circ} \pm$ 3$^{\circ}$, an intrinsic circular velocity of 380 $\pm$ 11 km s$^{-1}$ and a position angle of 18$^{\circ} \pm$ 4$^{\circ}$.
-As shown in Fig.~\ref{fig:moka} the inferred best-fit model is able to reproduce the observed ionized gas features with extremely high-accuracy and residuals $\leq$ 10 km s$^{-1}$ both in the line-of-sight velocity and velocity dispersion maps.
-Then, we derived the dynamical mass profile from the deprojected circular velocity assuming circular motion in a spherically symmetric potential:
+To test whether a pure rotating disk is suited to reproduce the observed kinematic features we adopted the \MOKA \ kinematic model \citep{Marconcini23}.
+In particular, we assumed a circular thin disk with inner and outer radius of 0--0.15\arcsec ($\sim$ 0--0.6 kpc) and a disk height comparable with the instrumental PSF (i.e., 0.1\arcsec).
+In doing so, we assumed that the gas kinematics can be described as a purely rotating disk with constant circular velocity, with no radial motions.
+The free parameters of the fit are the inclination, the circular velocity and the disk PA.
+Our best fit model returns an inclination of 55$^{\circ} \pm$ 3$^{\circ}$, an intrinsic circular velocity of 380 $\pm$ 11 km s$^{-1}$ and a PA of 18$^{\circ} \pm$ 4$^{\circ}$. \\ As shown in Fig.~\ref{fig:moka} the inferred best-fit model is able to reproduce the observed ionized gas features with extremely high-accuracy and residuals $\leq$ 10 km s$^{-1}$ both in the line-of-sight velocity and velocity dispersion maps.
+Then we derived the dynamical mass profile from the deprojected circular velocity while assuming circular motion in a spherically symmetric potential:

-where $R$ is the galactocentric radius in kiloparsec and $G$ is is the gravitational constant.
+where $R$ is the galactocentric radius in kpc, and $G$ is is the gravitational constant.
 We computed the uncertainties on the dynamical mass propagating the uncertainties of the circular velocity.
-This procedure provides a direct estimate of the enclosed dynamical mass, under the assumption that the gas trace circular motion in the plane of the disc and that non-circular motions are negligible.
-As a result, we estimate a dynamical mass within the disc maximum extension (0.15\arcsec) of $M$ = 3.1 $\pm$0.2 $\times$ 10$^{10} M_{\odot} $.
+This procedure provides a direct estimate of the enclosed dynamical mass, under the assumption that the gas trace circular motion in the plane of the disk and that non-circular motions are negligible.
+As a result, we estimate a dynamical mass within the disk maximum extension (0.15\arcsec) of $M$ = 3.1 $\pm$0.2 $\times$ 10$^{10} M_{\odot} $.